MLB Players

 | Total Career Earnings: | $86,374,544 | |

 When Matt Carpenter first signed with the St. Louis Cardinals in 2009, he received just $1,000 as a signing bonus.
 Carpenter participated in the minor leagues for a couple of years before signing a new one-year deal with the Cardinals in 2011.
-His earnings for 2011 were just $27,000, but for 2012 and 2013, Matt had begun earning mid-six figures.
+His earnings for 2011 were just $27,000, but in 2012 and 2013, Matt began earning mid-six figures.

 In 2014, Carpenter signed his first long-term contract, a six-year, $52 million extension with the Cardinals, which included a $1.5 million signing bonus.
 His base salary scaled over the contract’s length, reaching $13.5 million in 2018.